fl-sean03/NEC-PtNP-MDAnalysis/docs/Timeframe-Specific_Analysis.md

 *   **Baseline:** Run without timeframe arguments; verify output matches original behavior.
 *   **Filtering:**
-    *   Provide a timeframe that excludes all events.
+    *   Provide a frame range that excludes all events.
-    *   Provide a timeframe that includes all events.
+    *   Provide a frame range that includes all events.
-    *   Provide a timeframe that includes a subset of events.
+    *   Provide a frame range that includes a subset of events.
 *   **Boundary Conditions:**
-    *   Event starts before, ends within the timeframe.
+    *   Event starts before, ends within the frame range.
-    *   Event starts within, ends after the timeframe.
+    *   Event starts within, ends after the frame range.
-    *   Event starts before, ends after (fully encompasses) the timeframe.
+    *   Event starts before, ends after (fully encompasses) the frame range.
-    *   Event start/end matches timeframe start/end exactly.
+    *   Event start/end frames match frame range start/end exactly.
 *   **`min_res_time` Interaction:**
-    *   An event's original duration is > `min_res_time`, but its truncated duration is < `min_res_time` (should be excluded).
+    *   An event's original duration is > `min_res_time`, but its adjusted duration (based on frames) is < `min_res_time` (should be excluded).
-    *   An event's original duration is > `min_res_time`, and its truncated duration is also > `min_res_time` (should be included with adjusted duration).
+    *   An event's original duration is > `min_res_time`, and its adjusted duration (based on frames) is also > `min_res_time` (should be included with adjusted duration).
 *   **Input Validation:**
     *   Provide timeframe arguments but omit `--min-res-time`.
-    *   Provide invalid start/end times (e.g., start > end).
+    *   Provide invalid start/end frames (e.g., start > end).
+    *   Provide non-integer frame arguments.

 ## 6. Documentation Updates

 *   Update `docs/scripts/binding_metrics.md`:
-    *   Add the new arguments (`--analysis-start-time-ns`, `--analysis-end-time-ns`, `--min-res-time`) to the "Arguments" section, explaining their purpose, type, and default values.
+    *   Add the new arguments (`--analysis-start-frame`, `--analysis-end-frame`, `--min-res-time`) to the "Arguments" section, explaining their purpose, type, and default values.
-    *   Add a new subsection explaining the timeframe analysis feature, detailing how events are filtered, durations adjusted, the `min_res_time` threshold is re-applied, and how the effective simulation time is determined for calculations when these arguments are used.
+    *   Add a new subsection explaining the timeframe analysis feature, detailing how events are filtered based on frame indices, durations adjusted based on frames and converted to nanoseconds, the `min_res_time` threshold is re-applied to the adjusted durations, and how the effective simulation time is determined based on the frame range and time per frame when these arguments are used.
     *   Clarify that `--min-res-time` is required when providing timeframe arguments.